 In 2018, SAI honored him as a “Friend of the Arts,” and he was designated a 2018 NAMM Foundation/CMS GenNext Fellow.

 He is the recipient of the Alabama State Council on the Arts 2016-2017 Artist Fellowship Award for artistic excellence as well as professional commitment and maturity – awarded to outstanding individual artists from Alabama who create important works of art and make valuable contributions to the entire state.

-His music has been performed at national and international events including the conferences of the North American Saxophone Alliance, National Association of Composers, and International Clarinet Association.
+His music has been performed at national and international events including the conferences of the North American Saxophone Alliance, International Clarinet Association, New Music on the Bayou, and National Association of Composers/USA.

 He is the only guitarist to be honored with the Marshall Dodge Award of the Performing Artists Associates of New England and has been a soloist with the Chamber Orchestra Kremlin, Monroe Symphony Orchestra, Vermont Philharmonic, Sinfonie-by-the-Sea, and served as an Artist-in-Residence for North Carolina’s prestigious Visiting Artists Program, presenting over eighty concerts throughout that state.

 As the Music Director of the Magic Shtetl Klezmer Band, he has performed and arranged many pieces from the classic Klezmer repertoire.
 His composition project, a Klezmer Shabbat Service, keeps that tradition current.